scriptydude1/scriptydude1/README.md

 ## scriptydude's/kirya's little github page ##
 - Just a goober from russia.
-- Lua, C#, a little bit of C
+- Lua, C#, a little bit of JS
 - I like doing gamedev stuff